Vyral/base-template/_posts/2018-11-02-twin-cities-market-update.md

   lately.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Grant+Johnson/Twin+Cities+Real+Estate-+Twin+Cities+Market+Update.mp4
-pullquote: 'Selling a home is not only a pricing war, but also a bidding war.'
+pullquote: 'Selling a home is not only a pricing war, but also a beauty war.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true